 We know not everyone has the same opportunities in high school.

 We also know that if you're given a chance to study something you're passionate about, you'll shine.
-Admission pathways at Charles Sturt University include guaranteed entry to most of our bachelor's degrees through the Diploma of General Studies.
+Admission pathways at Charles Sturt University include guaranteed entry to most of our bachelor's degrees through the Diploma of General Studies or Charles Sturt University Pathway.
 You can also get ready for your degree and build additional skills through short Study Link preparatory subjects.

 Charles Sturt Advantage